 Although walking across the Rialto Bridge and Bridge of Sighs near St Mark’s Square are both essential things to do in Venice, make sure you take the time to get lost in the narrow streets away from the top tourist sights.
 The real romance of Venice is joy of finding your own quiet spot and enjoying the silence.

-Food and drink also keep the romance going into the evening; an aperitivo with a glass of prosecco and cicchetti snacks is a great way to start the evening, followed by a romantic meal in a little candlelit restaurant by the canals.
+Food and drink also keep the romance going into the evening, and the food in Venice is definitely worth taking your time over.
+An aperitivo with a glass of prosecco and cicchetti snacks is a great way to start the evening, followed by a romantic meal in a little candlelit restaurant by the canals.

 If you want to see more of the Veneto Region, Padua is a lovely little city a short train ride away, or head to the Prosecco region for a wine tasting with more delicious food.